Reading: Student Group Scores and Score Gaps

 Demographic changes in student populations

-The demographic makeup of the United States' student population has changed considerably over the nearly half-century since the long-term trend reading assessment was first administered.
-At age 9, the proportion of Hispanic students increased from 5 percent in 1975 to 28 percent in 2020, while the proportion of White students decreased from 80 percent to 46 percent over the same time period.
-Another notable change is that a higher percentage of 9-year-old students are now in a grade lower than the one typical for their age: 24 percent of 9-year-olds were in a grade lower than fourth grade in 1971, whereas 38 percent of 9-year-old students were below their typical grade in 2020.
+The demographic makeup of the United States' student population has changed over the more than half-century since the long-term trend reading assessment was first administered.
+At age 9, the proportion of Hispanic students increased from 5 percent in 1975 to 28 percent in 2022, while the proportion of White students decreased from 80 percent to 47 percent over the same time period.
+Another notable change is that a higher percentage of 9-year-old students are now in a grade lower than the one typical for their age: 24 percent of 9-year-olds were in a grade lower than fourth grade in 1971, whereas 39 percent of 9-year-old students were below their typical grade in 2022.
 The proportion of 9-year-olds at grade 4 has decreased from 75 percent to 61 percent over the same time period.

 Select a student group from the drop-down menu to view changes in the percentage distribution for that group over time.